geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	‎In the **Active users** window, in the menu bar, select **Add a user**.

-3. In the **Set up the basics** window, enter the following information:
+3. In the **Add a user** window, in the left-hand pane, you can see from the flow chart that there are four steps to add a user.
+In the **Set up the basics** window, enter the following information:

 	- First name: **Scotty**